 - Includes CIMA qualification to confirm the applicant is fully certified to work as an accountant

-- Applicant uses numbers to illustrate experience working with large clients
+- Uses numbers to illustrate experience working with large clients

-- Highlights noteworthy technical skills (proficiency in Sage Line 200 and Navision)
+- Highlights valuable technical skills (proficiency in Sage Line 200 and Navision)

 This candidate’s school leaver CV personal profile statement highlights their academic accomplishments: